Faculty & Staff

 Office Hours: 10 a.m. – 12 p.m., F

 BS, Eastern Mennonite University

 Martin, a licensed clinical psychologist, supervises the practicum course in psychology.
-He teaches Abnormal Psychology and Psychological Testing, as well as sections of Directed Research, Independent Research, and Thought and the Social Sciences for the Honors Program.
+He teaches Abnormal Psychology and Psychological Testing, as well as sections of Directed Research and Independent Research.

 - OFFP-GONORTH GO North